- Chart

 Disclaimers:

-The data provided is for informational purposes only and does not constitute investment advice.
+This information is for informational purposes only and does not constitute financial advice.
 Past performance is not indicative of future results.
-Investment decisions should be based on individual circumstances and after consulting with a qualified financial advisor.
+Investment decisions should be based on an investor's own objectives, risk tolerance, and financial situation.
+Data points are illustrative and may vary based on the source and time of retrieval.

 AI Summarization is directionally correct and might not be accurate.